-Pontyclun RFC is part of the fabric of our community.
-The club accepts its creation date as 1887.
+Pontyclun RFC has been part of the fabric of our community since 1887.

 On 7th September 1897 Pontyclun RFC applied for membership to the Welsh Rugby Union along with Llandovery, Chepstow and Brecon.
 Their membership took the WRU membership to 48.

 Pontyclun lost their WRU membership in 1900 due to missed subscriptions.

 Youth teams were first organised in Pontyclun in the early 1900s being a mix of schoolboys and youths.

 Pontyclun RFC re-applied for Welsh Rugby Union membership in 1919 along with Llanharan and Taff’s Well.
 All three clubs were awarded membership on 22 August of that year.

 The team first played on a field which is now the site of Ysgol y Pant; until moving to Mill Fields and in due course to Windsor Park.

 The roaring twenties were just that for the club with a succession of good teams and Pontyclun providing a stream of talent for first class clubs and a Welsh international – Tommy Rees or Tommy Italy as he was known.
 The club had a good reputation even holding their own against 1st class sides.